imjrmathew/REST-API-Boilerplate-TypeScript/README.md

 npm install
 ```
 * Create a **.env** file
-* Inside the file, create an environment variables:
+* Inside the file, create an environment variable:
     1. **DB_URI**     _provide URL for accessing [MongoDB](https://www.mongodb.com/3)._
 * Thats, it.
 * Start the server.